pedrolampo/proyecto-react/README.md

 It was bootstrapped with [React Create App](https://github.com/facebook/create-react-app), using the [React Js](https://reactjs.org/) library.

-This app acts like an e-commerce where you can search threw a catalogue with differents products; filter by category and add the items to you cart.
+This app acts like an e-commerce where you can search through a catalogue with differents products; filter by category and add the items to you cart.

-Before moving forward with the purchase you must create an account and sing in.
+Before moving forward with the purchase you must create an account and sign in.
 This authentication process is made with Firestore Authentication.

 #### Table of Contents